 Does a 50-Amp RV Plug Require a 50-Amp Extension Cord?

 Technically?
 No. You COULD use adapters to size your RV’s plug down to a smaller power cord… and then adapt back up to the receptacle’s 50-amp outlet.
 But doing so could put you at risk of a fire, since you could inadvertently pull more power through the lower-amperage extension cord than it can handle.
-And, since the circuit break for the outlet is rated at 50-amps, it likely won’t trip.
+And, since the circuit breaker for the outlet is rated at 50-amps, it likely won’t trip.

 Likewise, if your RV has a 30-amp service and you need to use an extension cord, you’ll want to use a high-quality, heavy-duty 30-amp extension cord like this one:

-If you’d like a quick tutorial on how to hook up an RV at an RV park or campground, (not just the electrical service but water and sewer as well), check out our YouTube video on how to hook up an RV!
+If you’d like a quick tutorial on how to hook up an RV at an RV park or campground (not just the electrical service but water and sewer as well), check out our YouTube video on how to hook up an RV!

-J Miracle
+Susan J

 TheRVgeeks